sordina/sordina.github.io/_drafts/agl_data_science_platform_talk.markdown

 ## Illuminated

-The result was a successful collaboration between Powercor, Silverpond, and Peter, to create a new platform for a powerful data-science capability within the business.
+The project was a successful collaboration between Powercor, Silverpond, and Peter, to create a new platform for a powerful data-science capability within the business.
-The result was achieved in a short time-span and enabled deeper understandings than were previously within reach.
+This result was achieved in a short time-span and with Powercor's data, enabled deeper understandings than were previously within reach.

 Thank you for listening.